Jack Osbourne: Early life

-Osbourne was born in London to heavy metal singer Ozzy Osbourne of Black Sabbath, and his wife and manager, Sharon (née Levy).
+Jack Joseph Osbourne was born on 8 November 1985 in London to Ozzy Osbourne and his wife and manager, Sharon (née Levy).
 Jack Osbourne has stated that his childhood was "perfectly happy and contented".
-For the first six years of his life, Jack lived in the Chiltern Hills in Buckinghamshire, then his parents moved the family to Los Angeles, America, but a year later the family returned to Buckinghamshire.
+For the first six years of his life, Jack lived in the Chiltern Hills in Buckinghamshire, then his parents moved the family to Los Angeles, but a year later the family returned to Buckinghamshire.
 When Osbourne was 11, the family moved back again to Southern California, this time to Beverly Hills.
 In spite of moving so many times at a young age, Osbourne did not find it disruptive.

-One aspect of his life that constant moving did affect was his school life, and Osbourne soon despised going to school, which was not helped by the fact that he was diagnosed with a form of dyslexia at the age of eight, and ADHD at the age of 10.
+One aspect of his life that constant moving did affect was his school life, and Osbourne soon despised going to school, which was not helped by the fact that he was diagnosed with a form of dyslexia at the age of 8, and ADHD at the age of 10.
 At the time, he was studying at a Christian school in Los Angeles.
 He returned to England for a year before returning to Los Angeles, where he was enrolled into the special needs Park Century School.
-At 14 he was offered an internship at Virgin Records, where his mother was managing the band The Smashing Pumpkins.
+At 14, he was offered an internship at Virgin Records, where his mother was managing the band The Smashing Pumpkins.
 After Sharon stopped managing that band, Osbourne started A&R scouting for Epic Records, where his father had been on for many years.
 Osbourne also helped his mother in managing his father's annual touring festival, Ozzfest, advising her about up-and-coming bands.

 On his 13th birthday, Osbourne got drunk for the first time on whisky; by the time he was 14, he was drinking regularly and had started smoking marijuana.
 He started partying heavily, and made headlines on 21 April 2003, when he was admitted to a child psychiatric ward for an addiction to OxyContin.
 Osbourne's drug addiction escalated after his mother was diagnosed with cancer; he was as well battling with his own depression.
 His self-destructive behaviour came to a head when he attempted suicide by taking a cocktail of prescription pills and cutting his hands with shards of glass after hearing his girlfriend's ex-boyfriend pick up her phone when he called her.
 He woke up 12 hours later.
 Osbourne continued with his drug use until he realised that he "never wants to feel this way ever again" and admitted himself into an adolescent psychiatric ward.
 He spent 10 days detoxing and was moved to an adolescent rehabilitation center in Malibu, where he enrolled in a recovery program.